Primate Logo Primate

 export default sqlite({ database: "/tmp/primate.db" });

 Name the file freely.
 For the main driver, use index.ts or default.ts.
+Import it into your stores as db from #db.

 Lifecycle